yibo-geomatique/dashboard/Processes/BuildingEvolutionComputation/ComputeBuildingEvolution.md

    - Use `pip3` if multiple Python versions are installed; consider proxy settings if applicable.

 7. **Add Input Data**:
-   - Place input data in `/data/bati`, with two shapefile layers representing building data at times T1 and T2.
+   - Place input data in `/data/bati`, with two layers representing building data at times T1 and T2.

 8. **Run the Script**:
    - Open `run.py` in Visual Studio Code.